Datalux/notification-sniffer/README.md

 # notification-sniffer
-An Android Library that implements a Notificaion Sniffer
+An Android Library that implements a Notification Sniffer

 ## Gradle Dependency
 - gradle project level